Utah snaps five-game skid with 122-109 win over Lakers - NewsBreak

 Utah’s losing streak included a demoralizing defeat in which it blew a 25-point lead against the Los Angeles Clippers on Tuesday.
 The Jazz have lost 14 games this season in which they held double-digit leads.

-When the Lakers closed to 113-103 on Talen Horton-Tucker's 3-pointer, a audible nervous buzz grew among the Jazz faithful as they anticipated another collapse.
-But, Lakers couldn't consistently get enough stops to make it interesting.
+When the Lakers closed to 113-103 on Talen Horton-Tucker’s 3-pointer, an audible nervous buzz grew among the Jazz faithful as they anticipated another collapse.
+But, the Lakers couldn’t consistently get enough stops to make it interesting.

+“I really like the way we were able to re-focus together and reconnect.
+We did a good job closing … and that’s big for us,” Gobert said.

 Both teams have been weighed down by disappointing losses and unrealized expectations.
 Some of the dropoff has been due to injuries, as James has missed three of the Lakers’ last four games and Davis has been out for 18 games.